StatMixedML/XGBoostLSS/README.md

 ```
 ## Quick start
 We refer to the [examples section](https://github.com/StatMixedML/XGBoostLSS/tree/master/examples) for an example notebook.

-## Software Implementation
-Currently, XGBoostLSS is available in Python only.

 ## Reference Paper
 März, Alexander (2019) [*"XGBoostLSS - An extension of XGBoost to probabilistic forecasting"*](https://arxiv.org/abs/1907.03178).